François Sébastien Charles Joseph de Croix, Count of Clerfayt: French Revolutionary Wars

-He participated in the Flanders Campaign against Charles Pichegru in 1794.
+In the spring of 1794, Clerfayt commanded the Austrian right wing in Flanders against General Charles Pichegru; he successfully repelled multiple French assaults until his defeat by Pichegru at the Battle of Courtrai on 11 May.
 Leading a flanking column from the north, he fought at the Battle of Tourcoing on 17–18 May.
 A French force under Dominique Vandamme slowed his progress until Joseph Souham defeated the Anglo-Austrian army on the southern part of the battlefield.
-Souham then turned against Clerfayt and compelled him to retreat to the northeast.
-In the course of the campaign.
-Clerfayt succeeded Prince Josias of Coburg in the supreme command, but he failed to make headway against the French, and had to recross the Rhine.
+The main Austrian army was decisively defeated on 26 June at the Battle of Fleurus; the Prince of Coburg was dismissed and Clerfayt took over as Austrian commander-in-chief, but the strategic situation was now such that all he could do was to conduct a fighting retreat eastwards to Cologne, and across the Rhine, which he reached on 2 October.